datacraft-dsc/starfish-java/README.md

 ## Features

-This library enables to integrate the Ocean Protocol capabilities from JVM clients.
+This is developer toolkit for the data economy.

 ## Installation